WiktorK02/Image_Converter_App/README.md

 5. Submit Pull Request with comprehensive description of change

 ## Task list
-* upgrade graphics and style
+● upgrade graphics and style<br>
-* add more functions
+● add more functions<br>
-- add more than one display size
+⚬ add more than one display size<br>
-- make icon of the app
+⚬ make icon of the app<br>
-* show preview of an image
+● show preview of an image <br>
-- make app as .exe
+⚬ make app as .exe<br>
-* reverse color of image
+● reverse color of image<br>
-- create function which generate full arduino code(not only arduino array) and connect it to switch button
+⚬ create function which generate full arduino code(not only arduino array) and connect it to switch button
 ## What I have learned
 *	tkinter library skills
 *	basics of UX and GUI